Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 Different vendors implement different YANG models (standard or proprietary), leading to:

-- Lack of uniform data structures for configuration/retrieval.
+- Lack of uniform data structures for configuration/state retrieval.
 - Requirement for vendor-specific adaptations in automation scripts.

 Also IETF standard device models has slow adoption.
 Similar device models